CEO and colleague looking at laptop to send secure communications

 The New UK Guidance

-In light of the growing threat of BEC and other cyber attacks, the UK government has issued updated guidance as part of its Cyber Security Breaches Survey 2024.
+In response to the rising threat of BEC, the UK government released new recommendations as part of its Cyber Security Breaches Survey 2024.

 1. Prioritising Cyber Security

-The survey revealed that 80% of businesses continue to rate cyber security as a high priority, a figure that has remained stable since 2023.
+The report found that 80% of UK businesses continue to rate cyber security as a high priority.

 80% of businesses continue to rate cyber security as a high priority